thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 })
 ```

-Delegating the click action will save you the hassle of having to implement the click separately and there is also the added benefit of making your tests easier to read:
+Delegating the click action will save you the hassle of having to implement the click separately, and there is also the added benefit of making your tests easier to read:

 ```js
 Form.find(Button('Submit')).click();